free-holmes/CS207_Final_Project/docs/documentation.md

 ```

 ### How to use: Vectors

-Vector operations in reverse mode are somewhat different from those in the forward mode.
-Users should create a list of strings to represent the vector's functions and a dictionary to represent each variable's value.
-Note that each variable represented in the list of function strings must have a value set in the dictionary.
+Vector operations in reverse mode are somewhat different from those in the
+forward mode.
+Users should createa list of expressions using the `Reverse`
+objects in conjunction with the standard Python mathematical operators.

-To get the vector gradient, a user should call `get_gradients`, which returns a list of dictionaries.
-Each key in the dictionary represents one of function's variables, and each value is the partial derivative of that variable.
-The function `get_gradients` can also return specific functions or variables using the `func_num` and `var_name` parameters.
+To get the vector gradient, a user should call `get_gradients` and pass in

-The function `find_gradients` can set new variable values using the `variables` parameter.
-The function returns a dictionary; the keys are the string representation of the vector's functions, and the values are sub-dictionaries containing the partial derivative of each variable.

-Vectors can be printed to show each variable's value, along with the partial derivatives for each function.
-The print statement will be updated if variables are updated via `find_gradients`.
+the input `Reverse` object that they want the gradient of.
+This will return a
+list of values, which represent the gradient of the vector of functions with
+respect to each element of the vector.
+To get the value of the vector, the
+user can simply access `.values` on the vector object.

 ```python
 from autodiffpy.reverse import Reverse, rVector